Signal-to-noise ratio

 Signal-to-noise ratio (SNR or S/N) is a measure used in science and engineering that compares the level of a desired signal to the level of background noise.
-SNR is defined as the ratio of signal power to the noise power, often expressed in decibels.
+SNR is defined as the ratio of signal power to noise power, often expressed in decibels.
 A ratio higher than 1:1 (greater than 0 dB) indicates more signal than noise.

-SNR, bandwidth, and channel capacity of a communication channel are connected by the Shannon–Hartley theorem.
+SNR is an important parameter that affects the performance and quality of systems that process or transmit signals, such as communication systems, audio equipment, radar systems, imaging systems, and data acquisition systems.
+A high SNR means that the signal is clear and easy to detect or interpret, while a low SNR means that the signal is corrupted or obscured by noise and may be difficult to distinguish or recover.
+SNR can be improved by various methods, such as increasing the signal strength, reducing the noise level, filtering out unwanted noise, or using error correction techniques.

+SNR also determines the maximum possible amount of data that can be transmitted reliably over a given channel, which depends on its bandwidth and SNR.
+This relationship is described by the Shannon–Hartley theorem, which is a fundamental law of information theory.

+SNR can be calculated using different formulas depending on how the signal and noise are measured and defined.
+The most common way to express SNR is in decibels, which is a logarithmic scale that makes it easier to compare large or small values.
+Other definitions of SNR may use different factors or bases for the logarithm, depending on the context and application.

 Definition

-Signal-to-noise ratio is defined as the ratio of the power of a signal (meaningful input) to the power of background noise (meaningless or unwanted input):
+One definition of signal-to-noise ratio is the ratio of the power of a signal (meaningful input) to the power of background noise (meaningless or unwanted input):

 where P is average power.
 Both signal and noise power must be measured at the same or equivalent points in a system, and within the same system bandwidth.